RentANerdConsulting/DebianScript/README.md

+**NEW VERSION COMING SOON**

 # **Known issues in 1.1.6**

 1) VM Autostart has been removed, as this is broken currently.
 Will re-add once the issue is resolved.

+2) Missing spaces in InstallFunctions.cfg, in ownCloud, .
+Before running the script, use nano or vim to add spaces before the closing ] in the IF statements to check if using Let's Encrypt for installing dkim support, and in the generatecertificate check for adding the subdomain sites.
+This should prevent issues when running the script.

 # DebianScript
 Bash Script for hardening Ubuntu and Debian linux distributions, installing major server functions, and configuring them.